grnnn/StoryTree/README.md

 ```

 **getCharacteristics** - Given a character, return the characteristics of that character
-\n Arguments: String characterName
+Arguments: String characterName

 js:
 ```javascript